gerazayisti/gc-eveniser/hms.md

 There are four different stages included in the seed data.
 Feel free to add or remove these based on your requirement.
 Each stage can be easily configured to be a Live Video/Audio experience or embed YouTube stream.

-- `isLive`(default setting):  This makes your stage Live.
+- `islive`(default setting):  This makes your stage Live.
 If you just want to stream a Youtube URL turn this off and add YT url in the `Stream` field.
 - `roomId`: Contains 100ms's `roomId` associated with the specific stage.
 This is pre-populated, so we advice you not to change the parameters for this field unless you know what you're doing.

 ![CMS](/media/cms.png)